TileDB-Inc/TileDB-Vector-Search/documentation/Building.md

 # Formatting

-The C++ code is formatted with `clang-format`.
+The C++ code is formatted with `clang-format` version 17.
 Install it yourself or by running:
 ```bash
 ./scripts/install_clang_format.sh
 ```